mydatastory/clinics/README.md

 This repository contains sub-directories of data story clinics.

+The style guide for all stories can be found in the /doc folder.

 -------------------------------------------------------------------------------
 #### Data Sets